 There are currently 20 grass courts used for play during the Wimbledon Championships.
 There are also five red shale courts, four clay courts and five indoor courts for club members.

 When is the Wimbledon final?

 The 2023 ladies’ final will be played on Saturday 15th July while the men’s final will be played on Sunday 16th July.

 Both men’s and ladies finals are scheduled to begin at 2pm.

 For anyone without tickets or hospitality packages the prospect of queueing can be a daunting one.
 Some 2000+ people are thought to join the queue every day, many of whom will have set up camp overnight in Wimbledon Park with tents, chairs, books, food and drinks.
 500 Centre Court tickets, 500 Court One tickets and 500 Court Two tickets are made available each morning to those in the queue.
 Everyone is given a dated and numbered queue cards and wristbands to denote your position.
 Centre Court tickets are not available to those in the queue for the final 4 days of play meaning you will need a ballot ticket, debenture ticket or hospitality package.

 Who has won the most Wimbledon titles?

-William Renshaw, Roger Federer and Pete Sampras have all won the men’s title seven times.
+Roger Federer has won the men’s title eight times.
 Martina Navratilova has won the ladies’ tournament nine times.